AP (rapper)

 In 1994, AP started rapping at the age of 15 in the Paris suburbs, mainly Vitry-sur-Seine.
-He became a founding member of music collective 113 alongside Rim'K and Mokobé and part of a bigger music project collective called Mafia K-1 Fry.
-He has also his own solo career including albums Discret released in 2009 where he is credited as AP du 113 with the album reaching #22 in SNEP French Albums Chart.
+He became a founding member of the rap trio 113 alongside Rim'K and Mokobé and part of a bigger music project collective called Mafia K-1 Fry.
+He also has his own solo career including albums Discret released in 2009 where he is credited as AP du 113 with the album reaching #22 in SNEP French Albums Chart.
 He has co-directed and co-produced the compilation Zone Caraïbes in 2005.